JakePatolilic/vsulib-ms/Features/Manage Inventory/Functions/Add Floor.md

 # Manage Inventory
 ## Add Floor
+This is used to add the number of floors in the library.
 ### Input
 - The library staff admin shall create all of the floors in the library.
 ### Process